EngJurado/profile-card/README.md

 Then rename the variable newSocialLink in **`<a href={newSocialLink} class="hover-text" target="_blank">`**, and add the new variable in **`const {name, position, aboutMe, linkedin, github, telegram, twitterx, newSocialLink, cvLink } = Astro.props;`**.

-Add the new variable in /src/pages/index.astro file in the position of your desire inside the card:
+Add the new variable in /src/pages/index.astro below the existing social links.

 ```sh
 <Card	name="Carlos Jurado"